mbustama/NuOscProbExact/README.md

    Now you are ready to start using **NuOscProbExact**.

 3. (Optional, recommended) Run the examples
    Inside the directory `test/`, we provide several example files to get you started.
-We also elaborate on these example later in this README, and show the output thay you should expect from them.
-To run any of the example, just pass it to your Python interpreter, *e.g.*,
+We also elaborate on these examples later in this README, and show the output thay you should expect from them.
+To run any of the examples, just execute, *e.g.*,
    ```shell
    python example_2nu_trivial.py
    ```